emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 For the inner method, retransmission is not needed and SHOULD NOT be attempted, as the Outer TLS tunnel can be considered a reliable transport.
-If there is a non-fatal error handling the inner method, instead of silently dropping the inner method exchange and not responding, the receiving side SHOULD use an Error TLV with error code Inner Method Error to indicate an error processing the current inner method.
+If there is a non-fatal error while running the inner method, the receiving side SHOULD NOT silently drop the inner method exchange.
+Instead, it SHOULD reply with an Error TLV containing the value Inner Method Error.
+This response is a positive indication that there was an error processing the current inner method.
 The side receiving a non-fatal Error TLV MAY decide to start a new inner method instead or to send back a Result TLV to terminate the TEAP authentication session.

 If a server receives a Result TLV of failure with a fatal Error TLV, it MUST send a cleartext EAP Failure.
 If a peer receives a Result